Exponential methods for anisotropic diffusion: Temporal Integration

 \subsection{Computation of the matrix exponential using Leja interpolation}

-Since Eq. \ref{eq:anidiff} is a linear equation, one can compute the \textit{exact} solution (subject to the error incurred in spatial discretisation) as $u^{n+1} = \exp(\nabla \cdot (\mathcal{D} \nabla) \Delta t)u^n$.
+Since Eq. \eqref{eq:anidiff} is a linear equation, one can compute the \textit{exact} solution (subject to the error incurred in spatial discretisation) as $u^{n+1} = \exp(\nabla \cdot (\mathcal{D} \nabla) \Delta t)u^n$.
 In principle, one can choose an arbitrarily large value of $\Delta t$.
-However, in certain scenarios, this may require an unnaturally large number of iterations.
-For problems considered in this work, we do not encounter such issues.
+However, in certain scenarios, this may run into some numerical instabilities.
+We do not encounter such issues for the problems considered in this work.
 We show that we can choose $\Delta t = T_f$, where $T_f$ is the final simulation time assuming that we start our simulations from $T = 0$, and we obtain excellent results in doing so (Sec. \ref{sec:results}).
 We note that computing the matrix exponential of large matrices using direct methods are computationally prohibitive.

 The method of polynomial interpolation at Leja points \cite{Leja1957, Baglama98} was proposed to compute the matrix exponential and exponential-like functions appearing in exponential integrators \cite{Caliari04, Bergamaschi06, Caliari07b, Caliari09}.
 The focal point of this iterative scheme is to interpolate the action of the exponential of a matrix applied to a vector bounded by the spectrum of the underlying matrix.
 One needs an explicit estimate of the spectrum of the matrix, here, $A_\mathrm{diff} = (I_y \otimes A_{xx}) + (A_{yy} \otimes I_x) + (A_x \otimes A_y) + (A_y \otimes A_x)$.
 In this work, we do not consider time-dependent diffusion coefficients, and consequently $A_\mathrm{diff}$ remains constant in time.
-In such a case, one can compute the most dominant eigenvalue ($\beta$) of this matrix using the Gershgorin's disk theorem for once and for all.
-To a good approximation, the smallest eigenvalue can be set to 0.
-After computing the scaling ($c = \beta/2$) and shifting ($\gamma = -\beta/4$) factors, we interpolate the function $\exp((c + \gamma \xi)\Delta t)$ on the set of pre-computed Leja points ($\xi$) in the arbitrary interval $[-2, 2]$.
-The $m^\mathrm{th}$ term of the polynomial, so formed, is given by:
+In such a case, one can compute the most dominant eigenvalue ($\beta$) of this matrix using the Gershgorin's disk theorem \cite{Gershgorin1931} for once and for all (i.e. it is valid for all times).
+To a good approximation, the smallest eigenvalue can be set to 0 \cite{Caliari14, Luan19, Deka22b}.
+We scale and shift the set of eigenvalues onto the the set of pre-computed Leja points ($\xi$) in the arbitrary spectral interval $[-2, 2]$.
+The scaling ($c$) and shifting ($\gamma$) factors are computed as $c = \beta/2$ and $\gamma = -\beta/4$, respectively.
+Now, we interpolate the function $\exp((c + \gamma \xi)\Delta t)$ on the set of Leja points, and the $(m+1)^\mathrm{th}$ term of the polynomial, so formed, is given by